amitashukla/w4111.github.io/syllabus.md

 ### Homework Submission Policy

-* Homework is generally due before class (2:40 PM) on the due date, unless indicated otherwise.
-* **Auditors**: Only students registered for course units may turn in work to be graded.
+* **Auditors**: feel free to come to lectures.
+Only students registered for course units may turn in work to be graded.
 * For CVN students with local teammates, their teammates can turn in homework for them.
 If both teammates are remote, let the staff know and we can set up electronic submission for you.

 #### Grading